GaloyMoney/blink/DEV.md

 ## Contributing

-When opening a PR please pay attention to having a [clean git history](https://medium.com/@catalinaturlea/clean-git-history-a-step-by-step-guide-eefc0ad8696d) with good [commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+When opening a PR please pay attention to having a [clean git history](https://medium.com/@catalinaturlea/clean-git-history-a-step-by-step-guide-eefc0ad8696d) with standard commit messages.
+We use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for our commits.

 It is the responsibility of the PR author to resolve merge conflicts before a merge can happen.
 If the PR is open for a long time a rebase may be requested.